 After all, we are entirely reliant on our caregivers for warmth, love, stability, and nurturing.
-If reliable, and predictable, we gain that confidence, a sense of security, and a feeling of safety in the world (Syed & McLean, 2018).
+If reliable and predictable, we gain confidence, a sense of security, and a feeling of safety in the world (Syed & McLean, 2018).

-Failure in stage one results in the development of fear, mistrust, suspicion, and anxiety, and ultimately a belief that the world is unpredictable.
+Failure in stage one results in the development of fear, mistrust, suspicion, anxiety, and, ultimately, a belief that the world is unpredictable.
 We may become anxious, believing we have no control or influence on our environment.

 A good balance between trust and mistrust means we remain open to experience and yet aware of the potential for danger.
-After all, it is unlikely, and ill-advised, for a child to become entirely trusting or lacking in trust.
+After all, it is unlikely and ill advised for a child to become entirely trusting or entirely lacking in trust.

-Success within stage one leads to the virtue of hope — the sense that whatever crises we meet, there will be someone around to provide support and help.
+Success within stage one leads to the virtue of hope – the sense that whatever crisis we meet, there will be someone around to provide support and help.

-Stage two focuses on early childhood—18 months to three years—and we are gaining independence, along with an increased perception of control over our physical skills (Erikson, 1958, 1963).
+Stage two focuses on early childhood – 18 months to three years – when we are gaining independence and an increased perception of control over our physical skills (Erikson, 1958, 1963).

 Though early on in development, we begin to develop a heightened sense of personal control and acquire feelings of independence.

 Typically around this time, parents, teachers, and caregivers begin giving children some degree of choice, letting them perform actions on their own.
 Therefore, we become increasingly mobile and develop physically, asserting our independence, putting on clothes, and playing with other children and toys.